Project: Nokor Khmer

 The Sea Trade Route

 In a twist of fate, Southeast Asian tradition did not have any recollection of the same plague as in Europe.
 Most impacts were seen through the geographic change of the region as more habitable land allowed the Kun-Lun people to move down from the high grounds to the valleys and carried on theirs agriculturist life-style.
 Nevertheless, the politic and economic impacts on the Funan Empire were seen no less prominent to the court of the Kambunaga king.
 The elevation of Southeast Asian tectonic plate created obstacles for the sea route along the coastal line of the mainland and impacted its economy.
 Before the eruption, the Isthmus of Kra must be a lot smaller or even completely submerged that could facilitate the northern sea route to pass through without major problems.
-Along with the rest of the Malay Archipelago, the isthmus became the size of today which created serious obstacle to the transport of merchandise through the northern seacoast.
-Many seaports in the past ceased to retain its activity of the past as the new sea route totally made a detour out of its vicinity.
+Along with the rest of the Malay Archipelago, the isthmus had now the size of today which created serious obstacle to the transport of merchandise through the northern seacoast.
+Many seaports in the past ceased to retain its activity as the new sea route totally made a detour out of its vicinity.
 Local tradition claims that Lavo was actually one of the seaport of the past, but no proof of its activity was so far found to confirm the claim.
 On the other hand, archeology confirms that Oc-Eo was an important seaport of Funan and according to Chinese source, stayed active at least until the visit of Kang Thai and You Chin some time between 245-250 AD (Kamboja Desa: The Sea Route's plan: The Ancient Port Oc Eo).
 The eruption of Krakatora however established a new route at the south that proved to be a good catalyst for the future of Southeast Asia Sea trading.
 From the collapse of the land, Krakatoa created the strait of Malaka that enabled ships to pass through and created the southern sea route to bypass altogether the northern coastal line of the mainland Indochina.
 Now ships from the West could pass through the strait in direct destination to China.
-The Kamboja kings who already mastered the South Chinese Sea-trade would not let that opportunity to pass by, and they had all the means to succeed in their venture.
-This time around, he would concentrate on the latest commercial development taken place after the eruption.
+The contemporary Kambojan king who already mastered the South Chinese Sea-trade would not let that opportunity to pass by, and he had all the means to succeed in their venture.
+This time around, he would concentrate on the latest commercial development taken place after the opening of the strait of Malaka.
 The move allowed them to take full advantage of the new southern sea route that led to the revival of the Sri Vijaya Empire, later in the history of Southeast Asia.
 Moving his court further south to the Malay Archipelago, the Naga King left the mainland to his son-in-law to expand his Kingdom.
-The history of the Leang (502-556) provides the first description of I-tsing that stress out the legacy of the Funan culture.
+The history of the Leang (502-556) provides the first description of I-tsing of a new country that was formed out of the legacy of Funan.

 The country of Kan-to-li was located on an island of the south sea.
 Its tradition and culture were the same as at Funan.
 Its produce cloths of multiple colors, cotton, betel nuts with excellent quality and better than other countries.
 Under the reign of emperor Hia-Wou (454-454) of the first Song Dynasty, the king of this country Che-Po-ro-na-lien-to (Sri varanarendra) sent a high functionary named Tchou-Liou-ta (Tchou Rudra) to hand high value tributes in gold and silver.
 (JA 1919:Le Kun-Lun et les anciennes navigations, Gabriel Ferrand)